Montgomery Canal: Decline

 Although the Shropshire Union had a fairly free hand in running the canals, the goods that could be carried were restricted by the terms of their lease and the canals gradually became less profitable.
 Consideration was given to closing the Weston Arm in 1875 and again in 1885 but no action was taken.
-The idea of closing the whole of the former Montgomery Canal was considered in 1887 but study of the figures revealed that it was still making a small profit of £432 per year and so it was reprieved.
+The idea of closing the whole of the former Montgomeryshire Canal was considered in 1887 but study of the figures revealed that it was still making a small profit of £432 per year and so it was reprieved.
 In May 1917, the Weston Arm suffered a breach at Dandyfield which it was estimated would cost £14,000 to repair.
 Thereafter, the arm was only open for about 0.75 mi to Hordley wharf but there were complaints and the issue was referred to the Board of Trade.
 They ruled in 1920 that repairs were not justified and so the arm stayed closed.
 The Shropshire Union was absorbed by the London and North Western Railway in late 1922 and itself became part of the London, Midland and Scottish Railway (LMS) under the 1923 grouping of the railways.
 Another breach of the canal occurred a mile (1.6 km) from Frankton Junction on 5 February 1936.
 The owners paid compensation to George Beck, the main user of the canal, and applied for a warrant of abandonment but this was refused.
-The LMS finally obtained an act of abandonment in 1944 which gave them powers to close the whole of the canal from Frankton Junction southwards, including the Weston Arm, as part of a plan to close 175 mi of canal.
+The LMS finally obtained an act of abandonment, the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), which gave them powers to close the whole of the canal from Frankton Junction southwards, including the Weston Arm, as part of a plan to close 175 mi of canal.

 The act of abandonment allowed bridges to be lowered although none of the route of the canal was sold at that time.
-The Transport Act 1947 resulted in the nationalisation of the railways and canals with control of the Montgomery Canal passing to the British Transport Commission in 1948 and ultimately to British Waterways in 1963 following the passing of the Transport Act 1962.
-The Transport Act 1968 classified canals into one of three categories and the Montgomery Canal became a Remainder Waterway meaning that British Waterways could only carry out certain statutory work on it.
+The Transport Act 1947 (10 & 11 Geo.
+6. c.
+49) resulted in the nationalisation of the railways and canals with control of the Montgomeryshire Canal passing to the British Transport Commission in 1948 and ultimately to British Waterways in 1963 following the passing of the Transport Act 1962 (10 & 11 Eliz.
+2. c.
+46).
+The Transport Act 1968 classified canals into one of three categories and the Montgomeryshire Canal became a Remainder Waterway meaning that British Waterways could only carry out certain statutory work on it.
 As a result of the act, the final 2 mi to Newtown were sold off.